marielle-lopez/e-shop/README.md

 - Added additional products to Firestore database
 - Made each product card a link to a corresponding product page via React Router DOM
+- Added foundational content to display in produce page component
+- Created context for cart

 ### January 22, 2024